WilliamCooper/newProcessingAlgorithms/README.md

-Fhis is an attempt to reproduce the ProcessingAlgorithms Technical Note in the R Markdown forman using **bookdown** (https://github.com/rstudio/bookdown).
+This is an attempt to reproduce the ProcessingAlgorithms Technical Note in the R Markdown format using **bookdown** (https://github.com/rstudio/bookdown).

 Additional resources: